mgechev/angularjs-style-guide/README.md

 ## Directory structure

-Since a large AngularJS application has many components it's best to structure them in a directory hierarchy.
+Since a large AngularJS application has many components it's best to structure it in a directory hierarchy.
 There are two main approaches:

 * Creating high-level divisions by component types and lower-level divisions by functionality.